 Areas of expertise

-Broadly, my research interests lie in the areas of European and international intellectual property law and policy, intellectual property and development issues, TWAIL (colonialism, decolonization, postcolonialism, empire and intellectual property), and issues of global justice (such as vaccine nationalism and diplomacy).
-Daniel has collaborated on many Academy of Finland projects, including the eCoherence project (2013-2016), the TranSip project (2013-2016), the Constitutional Hedges of Intellectual Property project (2016-2020), and the Digital Disruption of Industry project funded by the Strategic Research Council at the Academy of Finland (2015-2021).
-His current research focuses on the central role of technical assistance in the constitutionalization of intellectual property norms in Africa.
+Daniel’s research interest and teaching lie in the areas of European and international intellectual property law, intellectual property and development issues, Third World Approaches to International Law (colonialism, decolonisation, postcolonialism), and issues of global justice.
+He has collaborated on many Academy of Finland projects, including the eCoherence project, the TranSip project, the Constitutional Hedges of Intellectual Property project, and the Digital Disruption of Industry project funded by the Strategic Research Council at the Academy of Finland.